Rafagf/FlightPlanner/README.md

 # FlightPlanner

 [Flight planner](https://theflightplanner.herokuapp.com/) helps you keep track of your flights.
 It is a personal pet project that can be used as a guide to build a backend, api and a web using Ktor.
-I've described the whole process on this [article](https://www.rafagarcia.dev/development/building-a-backend-an-api-and-a-web-client-using-ktor/)
+I've described the whole process on this [article](https://www.rafagarcia.dev/development/building-a-backend-an-api-and-a-web-client-using-ktor/), which was featured by the official [Kotlin twitter account](https://twitter.com/kotlin/status/1384900249630740482)

 * **Backend + API**: [Ktor](https://ktor.io/) and [PostGresSQL](https://www.postgresql.org/).